condense/condense.github.io/_posts/2014-01-29-final-touches-for-our-website.md

 ---
 {% include JB/setup %}

 It's late January and we are putting final touches on our website.
-No doubt it will involve overtime but for now we're quite proud of the structure.
+No doubt it will evolve over time but for now we're quite proud of the structure.

 Let me take you on a quick tour.